-Ph.D. applications must have a statement of support from a potential research advisor (CMIX faculty) to ensure that there is a research match and that the student has research guidance from the start.
+Ph.D. applicants are strongly advised to obtain a statement of support from a potential research advisor (CMIX faculty) to ensure that there is a research match and that the student has research guidance from the start.
 Students may change advisors if a better match is found, especially in their first semester.

 You can learn about our faculty and their research interests here: https://computing.louisiana.edu/about-us/faculty-staff-0

 Ask your potential advisor to send a statement of support directly to the CMIX graduate coordinator.
 This is an e-mail from them with your name, your ULID, and a comment stating their support.

 In the future, the application portal may ask for related information directly.